couchbase-partners/amazon-cloud-formation-couchbase/marketplace/README.md

 ## Test AMIs

-The AMIs are in us-east-1.
+The AMIs will be in us-east-1.
 You can test deploying them using the AWS CLI and the command:

     aws ec2 run-instances \
-      --image-id ami-a4f4c4de \
+      --image-id ami-38f4c442 \
       --count 1 \
       --instance-type m4.xlarge \
       --key-name partnership-us-east-1 \